Introduction to Programming in Python

 Hello World! - your first program - Practice 1

 Daily practice problems and explorations will be done using an Interactive Python Notebook (.ipynb).
 In notebooks you can run one line of code at a time.
 These are great for learning and experimentation.
 Anaconda is a big software packages that contains LOTS of useful apps.
-I usually use Jupyter Lab to interact with my Interactive Python Notebooks: Download Python/Anaconda
+I usually use Jupyter Lab to interact with my Interactive Python Notebooks.

 When submitting more professional code, we use a Python script (.py).
 This is a single file that contains all your code.
 You run all the lines of code at the same time and see the output.
-Usually we use a IDE to interact with and run our code.
+Many people use a IDE to interact with and run python code.
 What is an IDE?
 Integrated Development Environment.
 Anaconda comes with Spyder, but you can use any IDE you like.
-For example" You might try PyCharm
+For example" You might try PyCharm for Education.
+You can also just create a .py file in Jupyter Lab and then run it using a terminal window.
+I will explain this more as we get ready to hand in our first programming assignment.

 Start Prepping for Day 2